How Restore from Storage Snapshots Works

 [For iSCSI and FC protocols] The storage system issues an HBA rescan command to the vCenter Server.
 Once rescan is finished, the snapshot copy appears in the discovered targets list on the ESXi host.
 After that, the storage system performs re-signature for storage volumes.

 [For NFS protocol] The datastore gets registered on the ESXi host through the IP address or FQDN + share name.

-- The user performs necessary restore operations in the Veeam Backup & Replication console.
+- User performs necessary restore operations in the Veeam Backup & Replication console.

 - After restore is completed, Veeam Backup & Replication issues a command to the storage system.
 The storage system deletes the snapshot copy from the ESXi host and performs cleanup operations.